![]() |

 |

 | I did adjust the 16 valve engine at least once.
-It had standard tappets not bucket and shims so there was some slight care needed to do the job correctly. | |
+It had standard tappets not bucket and shims so there was some reasonable care needed to do the job correctly. | |

 Created Dec.
 7, 2000